Photo by: Rink Photo

 INDIVIDUAL | Inducted 1993 [Now Deceased]

-He founded Mattachine Midwest in 1965, began Chicago’s first gay and lesbian telephone hotline, and started discussions with police amid arbitrary raids and arrests.
-He also took part in pre-Stonewall national organizing and in Dade County organizing during the Anita Bryant era.
+In addition to founding Mattachine Midwest in 1965, Robert Sloan Basker began Chicago’s first gay and lesbian telephone hotline, and started discussions with police amid arbitrary raids and arrests.
+He also took part in pre-Stonewall national activism and in Dade County organizing during the Anita Bryant era.
 Born in 1918, he remained a social-change activist in a variety of causes until his death in 2001.

 Born September 30, 1918 in New York City, Basker was a resident of Chicago for 14 years, between 1952 and 1966.
-During the early 1960s, he organized Mattachine Midwest, the first modern Midwestern gay organization, years before Stonewall, encouraging pride and self-esteem in our community.
+During the early 1960s, he organized Mattachine Midwest, the first modern Midwestern gay organization, encouraging pride and self-esteem in the LGBT community.
 This was the pioneering first in Chicago [other than Henry Gerber’s short lived 1920s’ group], paving the way for dozens of subsequent gay committees, clubs, and coalitions.

 Basker also established the Mattachine Midwest telephone hotline for social service [e.g., legal, medical, psychological and pastoral counseling, and housing referrals] and other community needs of gays and lesbians.
 And, in what he called the famous “harvest of the fruits” case, centering on a police roundup at Clark and Diversey, Basker and Mattachine Midwest colleagues put a stop to arbitrary police mass swoops and arrests of people on the street who were perceived to be gay.